alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 ## 2. Our Commitment and Diversity Statement

-We as members, contributors, and leaders commit to making participation in our team a supportive and harassment-free experience for everyone.
+We as members, contributors, and leaders are committed to making participation in our team a supportive and harassment-free experience for everyone.
 We commit to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy team, as well as the communities we facilitate.